Skip to Content

 For more information including what prerequisites like "Permission of Head of Department" mean see prerequisites, corequisites and restrictions.

-For requirements for all our programmes see the Courses web pages.
+For requirements for all our programmes see the Programmes and courses web pages.

 Study at university requires a significant time investment.
 Students often comment that balancing their everyday commitments with study requirements can be quite challenging.
 So it is important to carefully consider how many courses you should take, especially when beginning your study.